IgniteUI/igniteui-docfx/en/components/charts/features/chart-overlays.md

 # Angular Chart Overlays

-The Ignite UI for Angular data chart allows for placement of horizontal or vertical lines at a single numeric value that you define through usage of the [`IgxValueOverlayComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxvalueoverlaycomponent.html).
+The Angular [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) allows for placement of horizontal or vertical lines at a single numeric value that you define through usage of the [`IgxValueOverlayComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxvalueoverlaycomponent.html).
 This can help you to visualize data such as the mean or median of a particular series.

 ## Angular Value Overlay Example